AnshulGhildiyal/Predictive-Maintenance-EV-Battery-Analysis-/README.md

 ## _Project Workflow_ ##
 1. *Data Engineering & Preprocessing*:
-   1.1.
-Clean and preprocess the dataset using Python.
+   I. Clean and preprocess the dataset using Python.
-   1.2.
+   II.
 Generate engineered features to improve model performance.
-   1.3.
+   III.
 Export the processed data to a CSV file for visualization in Power BI.
 3. *Model Development*:
    2.1.
 Implement machine learning models for predictive maintenance.
    2.2.
 Evaluate model performance using accuracy, precision, and recall metrics.